Kimberly Caul's headshot.

 Hometown: Jefferson, WI

 Kim has been a Speech Language Pathologist since 2005, and her practice has been primarily in medical settings, such as hospitals, rehabilitation programs and skilled nursing facilities.
-She has extensive experience evaluating and treating individuals with traumatic brain injury, stroke, and other neurodegenerative illnesses, and is a Certified Brain Injury Specialist.
-Kim also worked in education, where she provided speech and language services to children ages 4-21 with a variety of disabilities.
-She also provided consultative services for school districts who needed supports for students who needed to be evaluated for communication devices and systems (AAC).
+She has extensive experience evaluating and treating individuals with traumatic brain injury, stroke, and other neurological disorders, and is a Certified Brain Injury Specialist.
+Kim also specializes in Augmentative and Alternative Communication (AAC), which is the use of communication devices for those who have little or no speech and language.
 Kim has worked as a clinical professor in the Communication Sciences and Disorders Department since 2017, instructing and training speech language pathology graduate students in clinical practicum.
-She teaches students how to treat patients and clients through the UW Speech and Hearing Clinic, as well as through the Dewane Neurorehabilitative Pro Bono Clinic, a collaboration with the Department of Physical Therapy on campus.
-This clinic is designed for adults with neurological-related injuries who have limited resources.
-From 2021-2023, she developed and implemented the speech and language program partnership with the Madison’s GiGi’s Playhouse, a Down Syndrome Achievement Center.
-Kim teaches CSD 713 Intro to Medical Speech Language Pathology and identifies and assigns graduate students to their community medical site placements.
-She serves on many committees for the department, including the Diversity, Equity and Inclusion Committee.
+She teaches students how to treat patients and clients through the UW Speech and Hearing Clinic (UWSHC), as well as through the Dewane Neurorehabilitative Pro Bono Clinic, a collaboration with the Department of Physical Therapy on campus.
+Kim implements Concussion Services for university students and community members, with the purpose of treating individuals experiencing persistent post-concussive symptoms.
+She has been awarded the Speech Language Pathologist of the Year through WSHA state association, and currently serves on the Committee of Ambassadors for ASHA, the national organization for SLPs.
+Kim’s passion is pursuing solutions for her patients in order to achieve outcomes that are meaningful and improve her patient’s quality of life.

 Talks: